pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 Since [June 2016](https://github.com/microsoft/TypeScript-Handbook/commit/939650d392f389090b663bc5117234cfda5d4812) when this part of the documentation was last updated, TypeScript has had a major version bump and lots of functionality has changed.
 Unfortunately none of these points are true anymore.
 It is a great time to update this obsolete part of the documentation.
 I will try to do a better job at explaining the difference.
 Hopefully the TypeScript Handbook will be updated eventually, then I will get rid of this section of the article.

+{{% update %}}Microsoft actively works on [a brand new TypeScript Handbook](https://microsoft.github.io/TypeScript-New-Handbook/everything/#interface-vs-alias) that does a much better job at explaining the subject.
+It is a work in progress and we don't know the date when it is going to replace the current Handbook.{{% /update %}}

 ## Interfaces are restricted to an object type

 Interface declarations can exclusively represent the shape of an object-like data structures.
 Type alias declarations can create a name for all kind of types including primitives (`undefined`, `null`, `boolean`, `string` and `number`), union, and intersection types.
 In a way, this difference makes the `type` more flexible.
 In theory every type declaration that you can express with an `interface`, you can recreate using a `type` alias.
 Lets have a look at an example that can be represented using a `type` alias but is beyond the power of an `interface`.